 We recommend you suggest to your team that people should use their smartphones since GPS data and cellular triangulation passes this data instantly to nearby PSAPs.

-Tips to Move Your Phone Service to the Cloud
+Tips for Moving Your Phone Service to the Cloud

 We’ve seen our fair share of successes when companies upgrade to the cloud.
 It can be a bit intimidating, but with a little planning, you will be very successful.

 Moving your office phone system to the cloud will bring you benefits that a traditional landline can never match.
-The pros outweigh the cons for sure!
+The pros simply outweigh the cons.

 Here are a few action items to make your migration to the cloud go smoothly.